n1k35h/shop_ease_migrating_data_to_cloud/README.md

-# Migrating On-Premise Data to the Cloud
+# ShopEase: Migrating On-Premise Data to the Cloud

 This project demonstrates how to migrate on-premise PostgreSQL transactional data to a cloud-based data lake using Apache Airflow, AWS S3, Glue, and Athena.
 The pipeline follows the Medallion Architecture (Bronze, Silver, Gold) to modernize data accessibility and enable analytics at scale.